renovatebot/renovate/lib/modules/manager/osgifeature/readme.md

 Limitations:

-- support artifact list extensions as defined in section 159.7.3 of the OSGi R8 spec are not supported yet.
+- artifact list extensions as defined in section 159.7.3 of the OSGi R8 spec are not supported yet.

 References: